pykeen/benchmark-sparse-diagonal/README.md

   version of the matrix, obtained via [`torch.Tensor.to_dense`](https://pytorch.org/docs/stable/generated/torch.Tensor.to_dense.html).
   Due to materializing the dense matrix, this method requires a large amount of memory (O(n^2)).
+  It is applicable for both, COO and CSR format.
 ```python
 d = torch.diagonal(matrix.to_dense())
 ```